cargomail-org/grip/README.md

 ## 2-Legged Identity Propagation

-The sequence diagram illustrated in Figure&nbsp;2 shows the 2-legged identity propagation flow without end-user involvement, where the Client requests access to resources stored on the RS on behalf of the impersonated user using a token generated on the AS.
+The sequence diagram illustrated in Figure&nbsp;2 shows the 2-legged identity propagation flow without end-user involvement, where the client requests access to resources stored on the RS on behalf of the impersonated user using a token generated on the AS.

 The sequence diagram is self-explanatory.